Suxrasan/Lesson-6-Intro-to-NumPy/Lesson/intro-to-numpy.md

 ## Next steps

-Now you can start practising using Numpy with our weather data.
+Now you can start practising using Numpy with real data files.
 Continue to [Exercise 6]().

 Or, [go back to the lesson main page.](../README.md)